carlosissac/mod13burguerlogger/README.md

 ## Description

-Build a Burger Logger application that follows an MVC design pattern along with Node, Express and MySQL to query and route data with Express-Handlebars to generate HTML.
+Build a Burger Logger application that follows an MVC design pattern along with Node, Express and MySQL to query and route data with Express-Handlebars in order to generate UI HTML.

 ## Snapshot